 Types of Dialysis

 Patients with kidney failure require specialized care to make the most of their remaining kidney function.
-With our expertise in kidney failure treatment, as well as specialized surgery, we offer each patient the best route to dialysis and beyond.
+With our expertise in kidney failure treatment, as well as specialized surgery, we offer each patient an individualized approach to dialysis and beyond.

 Types of Dialysis Offered by UMMC